Conclusions

 This very complex system was developed to identify archaeological finds quickly and with very high resolution.

 The system facilitates the interpretation of the signal by highlighting continuous structures, and avoids making errors in interpolations of 2-dimensional profiles.
-Acquisition in the 3 directions of space makes acquisition independent of the often unknown orientation of the target.

 The 3D system is connected to a laptop from which acquisition parameters can be managed and the acquisition of each swipe can be viewed in real time.